 Gun Rights - More of the same

 For the gun rights advocates, I do understand your point of view as well.
 The more government reaches, the more restrictions come, and some populations have had enough of that.
 What I am talking about, though, is not more regulation.
 I am talking about monetary spending, such as investment in programs with real socioeconomic forecasts of success.
-Right now, the programs that are in place seem to not be capable of properly assisting others fully.
+Right now, the programs that are in place seem to not be fully capable of properly assisting others.
 Instead, they constantly restrict people to have specific paperwork, or jump through hoops, but still not have any real support or strategy when a threat to our lives or livelihood is present.
 Yet, no one is trying to dismantle the 2nd Amendment.
 Until there is a solid plan, guns won't be taken either.
-The fact is that a lot of people who are gun rights activists still retain biases concerning who should own a gun, and it's usually based mental health, religion, or skin color.
+The fact is that a lot of people who are gun-rights activists still retain biases concerning who should own a gun, and it's usually based on mental health, religion, or skin color.
 A real conversation about guns is needed, and we need citizens that will either see that gun control is OK or it isn't.
 At this point, there has to be a line drawn.
-If you are feeling that arming teachers is the answer, is that OK for Black Hispanic, or Muslim teachers to conceal carry?
+If you feel that arming teachers is the answer, is that OK for Black, Hispanic, or Muslim teachers to conceal-carry?
 Should guards be armed and patrolling the grounds?
-Is it OK for a other staff, like the front office staff or the janitor to conceal carry?
+Is it OK for other staff, like the front office staff or the janitor to conceal-carry?
 Is this going to create more ICE crackdowns at school?
 All of these questions and more come into play and most conservatives and gun control opponents do not have the answers for them, which is a problem.

 To me, gun violence is a legal issue on a state and local level.
 Let me be clear, there should be NO way for someone with a history of violence or mental health problems (without a stable treatment history) to get a gun.
 The fact that people were able to get one and kill is a problem of neglect and legal oversight.
 This is especially the case when there is oversight in who we are hiring to serve and protect.
 If there are reports that say "Hey, they probably shouldn't get a gun because everyone in town knows they've got some issues," or "hey, they have a history of racial, domestic, or peer-related violence," then let's do something other giving them a gun, ok?